 For additional information, see City Ordinance No. 455.04.

-An owner is in violation of the ordinance if the owner’s dog
+An resident is in violation of City ordinance, if the resident’s dog is:

 For additional information, please see City Ordinance No. 405.05.